A Young Supernova Selection Pipeline For The LSST Era: YSN Selection Criteria Development

+From our results presented in Section \ref{sec:ztf_samples_results}, it is clear that the purest sample is that produced using the age and brightening rate thresholds of 7 days and 0.2 mag/day respectively.
+As the aim of our selection criteria is to produce a pure sample of YSN, we select these thresholds for our YSN selection criteria.
+We will now discuss in more detail the YSN candidate sample produced using the age and brightening rate thresholds of 7 days and 0.2 mag/day respectively.
+For simplicity, hereafter we refer to this sample and the selected thresholds as the YSN candidate sample and the YSN selection criteria respectively.

+Although our YSN candidate sample has the lowest contamination of the samples produced, it is still very contaminated with a non-YSN contamination of 71 percent.
+The majority of the non-YSN contaminants are SNe that were selected after a phase of $-10$ days, accounting for 127 of the 187 contaminants (67.91 percent).
+This is reflected in the non-SN contamination rate, which is only 23 percent.

-At a first glance, a YSN sample with a contamination rate of 28 percent might seem to be too high to be worth implementing into TiDES.
-However, this percentage does not quantify the number of fibre hours that TiDES would spend on the YSN sample contaminants.
+At a first glance a YSN candidate sample with a non-SN contamination rate of 23 percent might seem to be too high to be worth implementing into a TiDES-like survey.
+However, this percentage does not quantify the number of fibre hours that would be spent on the YSN candidate sample contaminants.
 By calculating the wasted fibre hours as a percentage of TiDES's total fibre hours we can evaluate if this contamination level is too high or not.
-While we can calculate the number of fibre hours that would be wasted based on our ZTF YSN sample, this would not be representative of the actual number that would be wasted during the operation of 4MOST/TiDES.
-This is because TiDES, and hence our selection criteria, will be selecting objects from LSST as opposed to ZTF.
-LSST will produce a much larger YSN sample than that produced from the ZTF alerts.
-Therefore, we revisit this discussion of wasted fibre hours in Section \ref{subsec:lsst_discussion_contamination}, where we used the LSST simulations to produce a YSN sample.
+While we can calculate the number of fibre hours that would be wasted based on our ZTF YSN candidate sample, this would not be representative of the actual number that would be wasted during the operation of a TiDES-like survey.
+This is because TiDES-like surveys, and hence our selection criteria, will be selecting objects from LSST as opposed to ZTF.
+LSST will produce a much larger YSN candidate sample than that produced from the ZTF alerts.
+Therefore, we revisit this discussion of wasted fibre hours in Section \ref{subsec:lsst_discussion_contamination}, where we used the LSST simulations to produce a YSN candidate sample.

-In addition to investigating the contamination of our YSN sample, we also evaluated our selection criteria's performance by analysing its ability to select YSNe.
-This was achieved by investigating the phases at which the TNS classified SNe were selected from the ZTF live transient alerts.
-To calculate the phase at which a SN was selected, we used its estimated peak brightness JD and the JD of the observation from which the SNe were first selected.

-Presented in Figure \ref{fig:ztf_phase_distro} is the resulting selection phase distribution of the SNe in our YSN sample.
-It can be seen that the phase distribution peak is at a phase of $-7$ days and extends down to a phase of $-18$ days.
-Furthermore, it can be seen that the two post-peak SNe that were selected have phases less than two days.
-It is possible that the two post-peak selected SNe are actually pre-peak selected SNe.
-The maximum two day shift in the peak brightness date needed to define these post-peak SNe as pre-peak SNe could be accounted for by the visually inspected peak brightness date estimates.